 CHAPTER NINE: SON, MOTHER AND COUSIN TOO

-HERE THE FAMILIES REFERENCED IN CHAPTER EIGHT ARE REALIZED IN A NETWORK OR NEXUS OF PARISHES OF THREE COUNTIES: IN LANARKSHIRE – CAMBUSNETHAN, CARNWATH, SHOTTS AND AIRDRIE; IN MIDLOTHIAN – KIRKNEWTON AND WEST CALDER; AND IN LINLITHGOWSIRE – WHITBURN AND BATHGATE.
+THE FAMILIES REFERENCED IN CHAPTER EIGHT ARE REALIZED IN A NETWORK OF THOSE WHO LIVED AND MOVED WITHIN A NEXUS OF PARISHES OF THREE COUNTIES: IN LANARKSHIRE – CAMBUSNETHAN, CARNWATH, SHOTTS AND AIRDRIE; IN MIDLOTHIAN – KIRKNEWTON AND WEST CALDER; AND IN LINLITHGOWSIRE – WHITBURN AND BATHGATE.

 PART VI – ADVANCE

 AN IMPORTANT SISTER, RESEARCH WISE, LIVED AT HERIOT ROW #23 IN 1881.
 TWO OF HER SISTERS LIVED CLOSE BY IN THIS EDINBURGH NEIGHBORHOOD.
 THE AREA WAS TOPICAL THROUGHOUT THE BOOK.
 PARENTS AND MORE SIBLINGS LIVED IN THE VICINITY OF BOTHWELL CASTLE IN THE DECADES 1860-1880.

 CHAPTER ELEVEN: ON THE OTHER HAND, THIS TIME

 CHAPTER TWELVE: THE CHAPTER BETWEEN

 JANET CAME FROM A LONG ESTABLISHED CAMBUSNETHAN FAMILY, ALTHOUGH HER MOTHER WAS FROM ABERCORN.